ajaxxxxxxxx/ajaxxxxxxxx.github.io/docs/2capitalpunishment/2-Abbreviated-Installation.md

 ![image](https://github.com/TheMrNewVegas/TheMrNewVegas.github.io/assets/112358568/46fd1a50-c21b-4f8b-89b7-15bdd4aa2d75)

+> If the game does not automatically patch as it should with 1.5.3.3, then you will need to do this step every update

 4.)
 You can now select "Capital Punishment TTW" from the right hand dropdown and press play.

 ## Switching to Casual or Another Profile